timofei-iatsenko/keycloakify-emails/README.md

 ### Creating a Template

-Place template files in `templatesSrcDirPath`.
-Templates not defined will fall back to the default Keycloak theme.
+To create a custom template, place the template files in the directory specified by `templatesSrcDirPath`.
+Any templates you do not define will fall back to the default Keycloak theme.

-Example:
+Example Template:

 ```tsx
 // emails/templates/email-test.tsx